robphoenix/concurrency-made-easy/README.md

 Have we fixed all the issues with this code?
 Not yet, there’s still one left.

+## Before you start a goroutine, always know when, and how, it will stop.

-## Let’s look at the core of the worker function, calling fetch and handling the error.
+Let’s look at the core of the worker function, calling fetch and handling the error.

 ```
 if err := fetch(repo); err != nil {